Star Wars: Force Commander: Reception

 Star Wars: Force Commander received mixed reviews according to the review aggregation website GameRankings.
 Greg Kasavin of GameSpot cited dated graphics, ineffective controls, and flawed gameplay as reason the game "falls short of its ambitious intent".
 Kasavin conceded the game "has some good ideas.
 Its campaign has an involving plot and interesting mission objectives", and praised the 3D mission briefings.
 Mark Hill of PC Zone said that playing from the perspective of the Galactic Empire was a "nice twist, but merely dumping this style of game into the Star Wars universe is not innovative enough."
 Nick Woods of AllGame said that the game's 3D models were "blocky and not detailed" and added that there are "many other RTS games on the market better than this one".
 Chris Kramer of NextGen said, "Another in a long string of Star Wars misses, Force Commander is not as bad as Rebellion, but isn't even as good as Myth II or Warzone 2100."
+Brian Wright of GamePro said, "All in all, Force Commander feels incomplete.
+While a lot of care has gone into certain parts of the game, much of it seems to have been thrown in without a second thought.
+Star Wars fans will certainly get a kick out of reliving scenes from the movies, like hunting for the droids on Tatooine, but the game's many flaws prevent Force Commander from bringing the ultimate Star Wars battle experience to your home PC."

 The game won the award for "Most Disappointing Game of the Year" at GameSpot's Best and Worst of 2000 Awards.